Nexmo/nexmo-developer/_tutorials/en/client-sdk/android-shared/generate-jwt-alice-and-bob/kotlin.md

 # Generate JWTs

-You need to generate a JWT for each user.
 The JWT is used to authenticate the user.
+Execute the following commands in the terminal to generate a JWT for the users `Alice` and `Bob`.

-In the following code remember to replace the `APPLICATION_ID` variable with id of your application:
+In the following command replace the `APPLICATION_ID` with id of your application:

 ``` shell
 nexmo jwt:generate sub=Alice exp=$(($(date +%s)+86400)) acl='{"paths":{"/*/users/**":{},"/*/conversations/**":{},"/*/sessions/**":{},"/*/devices/**":{},"/*/image/**":{},"/*/media/**":{},"/*/applications/**":{},"/*/push/**":{},"/*/knocking/**":{}}}' application_id=APPLICATION_ID